Kim Kardashian Reportedly Preps For Baby Girl Amid Kanye West Divorce Rumors As ‘Sex Life’ Fizzles

 Kim Kardashian, Kanye West’s Secret Marriage Struggles

 Reflecting on what’s next for Kim, the source said that Kardashian is now prepared to “move on with her life.”
-But although the divorce allegations may come as a shocker to Keeping Up With The Kardashians viewers, the insider also claimed that it’s not a sudden decision.
+But although the divorce allegations may come as a shocker to Keeping Up With the Kardashians viewers, the insider also claimed that it’s not a sudden decision.

 Problems for Kim and Kanye began in the wake of West’s health crisis last year, according to the source.
 Kardashian reportedly had hoped that their marriage would improve after Kanye took a break.
 Instead, the insider said that the reverse happened.

-West’s alleged “continued erratic behavior and frequent absences” are pushing the former love birds further apart, claimed the source.
-Another insider told the magazine that Kim’s and Kanye’s sex life has suffered as well.
+West’s alleged “continued erratic behavior and frequent absences” are pushing the former lovebirds further apart, claimed the source.
+Another insider told the magazine that Kim and Kanye’s sex life has suffered as well.

 “He’s hot and he’s cold.
 Even their sex life isn’t what it used to be.”